skylines-project/skylines/INSTALL.mapserver.md

 ## Running a local mapserver

-If you want to run the mapserver as fastcgi, install the `python-mapscript` package (on Debian):
+If you want to run the map server locally you will need to install the `mapserver` CLI.
+On Debian you can do:

-    $ apt-get install python-mapscript
+    $ apt-get install mapserver-cli

-To run it locally as subprocess of mapproxy, change `mapproxy/mapproxy.yaml` to fit it to your needs.
-You'll need to install the `cgi-mapserver` package for this.

 To import airspaces into the database, install the `python-gdal` package (using gdal extension directly from pypi is not recommended) and import the required